Delaware Quilts

 Flying Squares

 Flying Squares is an old block that got lost in another file.
-I created this block way back in 1999, and recently found it when I was printing my BOMs.
+I created this block way back in 1999, and found it again when I was printing my BOMs.
 I decided it was worth sharing, I hope you like it.
 We'll be making a 12 inch block.

 You will need to cut 2 7/8 inch strips and/or squares of your red, white and blue.
 Start off with just one long strip of each color, then cut as needed.
 Your squares will be 2 7/8 inches, and your strips (4) will be 2 7/8 inches by 7 3/4 inches.
 (You can use your own colors in whatever order you wish.)